ChorusOne/nebula/README.md

 A signature is only produced and transmitted *after* the state transition has been successfully committed to a quorum of nodes in the Raft cluster.
 There is only ONE signer (Raft leader) at a time that is capable of connecting to CometBFT nodes.
 Nebula tries to err on the side of signing less, than actually signing more, so in turbulent leadership changes, uptime is expected to suffer slightly.
+Nebula connects to only one blockchain, with only one consensus key.
+That means you will need one instance per identity on a network.

 ### Sequence of a Signing Request

-Consider a "happy" case, when leader of the Nebula cluster receives a signing request, e.g a proposal at height 100, at round 1.
+Consider a "happy" case, where leader of the Nebula cluster connected to a single CometBFT node receives a signing request, e.g a proposal at height 100, at round 1.
 The flow is as follows:

-1. A mutex is acquired to ensure only one signing request is processed at a time. (`src/handler.rs`)
+1. A mutex is acquired to ensure requests from only one node is processed at a time. (`src/handler.rs`)
 2. The node verifies it is still the Raft leader.
 If not, it bails early.
 3. The request's Height/Round/Step (HRS) is checked against the last known committed state.
 If signing would violate CometBFT's double-signing rules, the request is rejected.
 This logic is in `src/safeguards.rs`.
 4. Leader proposes the new HRS state (`{h: 100, r: 1, step: Proposal}`) to the Raft cluster.
 The handler thread then **blocks** and waits for confirmation that this entry has been committed by a majority of the cluster.
     -   This is implemented in `SignerRaftNode::replicate_state` (`src/cluster/mod.rs`), which uses an `mpsc::channel` to wait for a callback.